Life on a Dairy Farm

 By Julia Fouts

 Life on a dairy farm can be hard to imagine for those who have not worked in such a field.
-Many people understand that dairy farming requires a copious amount of hard work-but what exactly do dairy farmers do throughout their day?
-My name is Julia Fouts, and as Tompkins County Alternate Dairy Princess, I will explain what my family, and many others, do throughout their career.
+Many people understand that dairy farming requires a copious amount of hard work—but what exactly do dairy farmers do throughout their day?
+My name is Julia Fouts, and as Tompkins County Alternate Dairy Princess, I will explain what my family, and many others, do throughout their career, from tending to the cows and managing the pastures to repairing the farm fence and ensuring the smooth operation of our dairy operation.

 First off, each day the cows must be milked, fed, and kept comfortable; those chores are routine, and take up several hours.
 Next are seasonal chores.
 From late spring to early fall, many dairy farmers plant and harvest crops for their cows.
 Planting and harvesting includes long days in the field, maintaining machinery and equipment such as 4 in 1 buckets, and storing all the feed that is collected.
 It’s crucial to maintain equipment and vehicles used for farming such as a tractor, for instance.
 Fortunately, you can easily find a trustworthy source of compact tractor parts and foreign tractor parts online.